leanlyhq/docs/docs/stacks/applications/react.md

 - **Developer Tools**: Excellent browser extensions for debugging and profiling React applications
 - **Community Support**: Large, active community with extensive documentation and resources

 Whether you're building a simple interactive website or a complex web application, React provides the flexibility and performance you need to create modern, responsive user interfaces.
-The Leanly React Starter Kit enables you to bootstrap, configure, and deploy a production-ready React application in just a few minutes.
+With Leanly’s React Stack, you can seamlessly onboard your existing React application while Leanly manages the complexity of CI/CD, deployments, and infrastructure behind the scenes.

-> Use this stack to create a new project from the ground up.
-To onboard an existing React application visit the [React Application Stack](/stacks/applications/react).
+> Use this stack to onboard an existing React application.
+To create a new project from the ground up, visit the [Leanly React Starter Kit](/stacks/applications/leanly-react-starter-kit).

 ## CI/CD Pipeline